When life gives you lemons, draw them, 11 x 14 inches dry pastels, graphite on paper

 In her Wed.
 April 30th blog post, my friend Chris Bolmeier writes about an older painting she revitalized, and in this case it improved dramatically.
 Surprise 2 supports what I wrote in yesterday’s post: many paintings need a period of rest before we know how to solve them.
 In any Artist’s home/studio there are at least ten or so paintings hanging around or put away in unfinished states.
 If it isn’t sold immediately, chances are 50/50 it will continue to change as we attempt to improve it until we know it’s truly finished.

 Chris is trying new marketing strategies, and offering anyone who sells her work a 20% cut.
-A little out of the ordinary to show and offer another Artist’s work for sale on my own website, but this is a brilliant idea she has, and I don’t mind trying to help promote her work.
-Inspired Splatter can be purchased here via PayPal, (she and I will work out the details) or if you deal directly with her and saw it here first, please mention that.
+A little out of the ordinary to show and offer another artist’s work for sale on my own website, but this is a brilliant idea she has, and I don’t mind trying to help promote her work.
 Good Luck with your sales, Chris!

 Friday, May 9th, 2008

-Maple Leaves, details after a few more hours working today - 48 x 84 x 3 inches Acrylics on stretched canvas.
+Maple Leaves, details after a few more hours working today - 48 x 84 x 3 inches acrylics on canvas.

 Maple Leaves, upper right details